benjithorpe/csslite/README.md

 # [CSSLite](https://csslite.netlify.app)

-A simple, lightweight, easy-to-use responsive boilerplate to kickstart any responsive project.
+A simple, lightweight, minimal and easy-to-use responsive boilerplate to kickstart any project.

 >  <a href="https://csslite.netlify.app">Documentation</a>